 Genome scale metabolic reconstructions provide a wide lens for studying the biochemical complexity in a computational setting.
 We used likelihood based gapfilling and meticulous manual curation to build iMR540, a comprehensive reconstruction of M. maripaludis that incorporates electron bifurcation to portray cyclical hydrogenotrophic methanogenesis.
 We incorporated many unique pathways that differentiate our network from those for other organisms, creating a novel tool for understanding and probing more deeply into hydrogenotrophic methanogenesis.
 The resulting network model compared favorably with measured growth yield and gene knockout data and provided a platform to develop a new method for estimating overall free energy generation during steady state growth.

 Electron bifurcation is the central energy conservation mechanism in M. maripaludis, thus it is fitting that this process takes a central role in our reaction network.
-This mechanism is in stark contrast to existing methanogen models that contain linear methanogenesis based on chemiosmotic energy conservation (28, 67, 73) and greatly impacts the overall reconstruction.
-We have demonstrated that, in the absence of a membrane-bound HdrDE complex, ferredoxin reduction via bifurcation is essential for predicting growth in our network.
+This mechanism is in stark contrast to existing methanogen models that contain linear methanogenesis based on oxidative (electron transport) phosphorylation (28, 67, 73).
+While the linear model is correct for methanogens with cytochromes, it is not correct for methanogens without cytochromes such as M. maripaludis.
+We have demonstrated that, in the absence of a membrane-bound HdrDE complex, ferredoxin reduction via electron bifurcation is essential for predicting growth in our network.
 Furthermore, constraining the energy-conserving Eha/Ehb reaction to a minor metabolic role provides a stoichiometric hypothesis for the inability of M. maripaludis to grow aceticlastically and will undoubtedly influence model predictions moving forward.
 Ferredoxin specificity for these and other reactions remains an open question that could profoundly affect electron carrier utilization and have implications in native and mutant genotypes, a possibility we have acknowledged by allowing either promiscuous or specific ferredoxins in our reconstruction.

 Beyond bifurcation itself, we added numerous uncommon biosynthetic pathways to our network from literature sources that further separate it from models of other organisms.
 These pathways included syntheses for methanogenic coenzymes, archaellin sugars and archaeol lipids as well as a relatively novel sulfur assimilation pathway.
 Additionally, using likelihood-based gap filling helped us automatically identify 66 more genes, increasing the gene coverage of our reconstruction prior to the start of manual curation and assigning reaction likelihood scores for many reactions that lend a measure of confidence level to network.
 The efficacy of these methods is shown not only in the qualitative accuracy of our reconstruction, but also in the formidable quantitative capabilities of the resulting model.
 Our model performed well in a LOOCV analysis of growth yield data and compared favorably with experimental gene knockout data, suggesting a high propensity for generating predictions that are consistent with observed biology.